The Early History of North Philadelphia, PA

 The community has preserved much of its history through its many historical landmarks and museums.
 Some of these include:

-George W. South Memorial Church of the Advocate – The church’s construction took from 1887 until 1897.
-It was designed by a prominent church architect, Charles Marquedant Burns.
-In 1974, the church ordained the first women priests in the Episcopal Church, known as the Philadephia Eleven.
-Within the church are 14 murals that depict elements of the Black experience in the country, such as slavery and emancipation.
+George W. South Memorial Church of the Advocate: Construction on the church, designed by Charles Marquedant Burns, took place from 1887 until 1897.
+In 1974, the church ordained the first women priests in the Episcopal Church, known as the Philadelphia Eleven.
+Within the church are 14 murals depicting elements of the Black experience in the country, such as slavery and emancipation.

-Philadelphia Doll Museum – This museum was established in 1988 by Barbara Whiteman, an avid collector of black dolls.
-Whiteman believed in the importance of researching and preserving the history of blacks in America.
+Philadelphia Doll Museum: This museum was established in 1988 by Barbara Whiteman, an avid collector of black dolls.
+Whiteman believed in the significance of researching and preserving the history of blacks in America.
 The museum contains over 300 dolls on display but has a collection of over 1,000.

-Wagner Free Institute of Science – In 1855, the institute was founded by William Wagner.
-Wagner was a merchant, a philanthropist, and a scientist.
-He longed to provide free educational courses to the world and started offering free lectures in his own home.
+Wagner Free Institute of Science: In 1855, the institute was founded by William Wagner, a merchant, philanthropist, and scientist.
+Wagner longed to provide free educational courses to the world and started offering free lectures in his own home.
 The lectures became so popular that he needed a larger venue to host his growing audience.
-The institute was designed by John McArthur, Jr., a Philadelphia architect that would later design Philadelphia’s City Hall.
+The institute was designed by John McArthur, Jr., a Philadelphia architect who would later design Philadelphia’s City Hall.

-The Fillmore Philadelphia, located on East Allen Street, provides visitors with a great place to view concerts.
+The Fillmore Philadelphia: Located on East Allen Street, the Fillmore Philadelphia is a great place to view concerts.
 The industrial site first opened in 1965 before moving into the area.
-It can hold up to 450 guests in its 25,000 square foot building.
+The 25,000-square-foot building can hold up to 450 guests.

 Education

-Public schools are offered to the area by the School District of Philadelphia.
+Public schools are offered in the area by the School District of Philadelphia.
 Some of these include:

 • Strawberry Mansion